junxit/us-congress-bills-117/bill.md

   >       - **(ii)** a survey of the cost of broadband speeds available to small business concerns;
   >       - **(iii)** a survey of the type of broadband technology used by small business concerns;
   >       - **(iv)** a survey of the types of emerging information technologies used by small business concerns; and
-  >       - **(v)** any policy recommendations that may improve the access of small business concerns to comparable broadband services or emerging information technologies at comparable rates in all regions of the United States.
+  >       - **(v)** any policy recommendations that may improve the access of small business concerns to broadband services or emerging information technologies.

 ## § 3.
 Entrepreneurial development